 Ensure the safety of your campsite by confidently securing all food, garbage, toiletries, and cooking equipment in the wildlife-proof food storage lockers or bear poles Parks Canada provides at their designated campgrounds.
 Remember, a spotless campsite at the end of your stay is a sign of your respect for nature.

 Let’s take charge and protect the environment.
 Leaving litter behind is not just unlawful, it also harms the precious wildlife.
 Make sure you pack up and take any rubbish with you.
 Neither the food lockers nor the outhouses are the right place for disposal.
+Please pack out all of these items and place them in the bear-proof contains at the end of your hike (near the trailheads).

 BEST TIME TO HIKE THE TRAIL